KareemOtoum/hexapod/README.md

 ![hexapod](https://github.com/user-attachments/assets/5d861ada-c833-4d09-8f91-9b3cb47f51a5)

-This is a hobby hexapod project which is being worked on by me and my roommate, he is in charge of the engineering side, while i do the programming.
+This is a hobby hexapod project which is being worked on by me and my roommate @Pazzann, he is in charge of the engineering side, while i do the programming.

 ## 🚀 Project Plan